Formation (association football): 3–5–2

+3–2–4–1

+Manager Pep Guardiola used this formation at times in his time at Manchester City, using one main centre-back and two defensive midfield anchors.
+It begins as a typical 4–2–3–1 formation, but differs in attack, with the left or right half-back sliding into a defensive midfield position, and a defensive midfielder sliding up to create the "square" in midfield.
+The formation helped Manchester City to win the UEFA Champions League for the first time, and the continental treble in the 2022–23 season.

 3–4–1–2

 3–4–1–2 is a variant of 3–5–2 where the wingers are more withdrawn in favour of one of the central midfielders being pushed further upfield into the "number 10" playmaker position.
-Martin O'Neill successfully used this formation during the early years of his reign as Celtic manager, noticeably taking them to the 2003 UEFA Cup Final.
+Martin O'Neill used this formation during the early years of his reign as Celtic manager, noticeably taking them to the 2003 UEFA Cup Final.
+Portland Thorns used a 3–4–1–2 formation to win the 2017 NWSL championship, withdrawing forward Christine Sinclair into the playmaker role rather than moving a midfielder up.
+The Thorns transitioned to a 4–2–3–1 in 2018 after opposing teams countered the 3–4–1–2 with a stronger midfield presence.

 3–6–1

 This uncommon modern formation focuses on ball possession in the midfield.
-In fact, it is very rare to see it as an initial formation, as it is more useful for maintaining a lead or tie score.
+In fact, it is very rare to see it as an initial formation, as it is more useful for maintaining a lead or a draw.
 Its more common variants are 3–4–2–1 or 3–4–3 diamond, which use two wing-backs.
 The lone forward must be tactically gifted, not only because he focuses on scoring but also on assisting with back passes to his teammates.
 Once the team is leading the game, there is an even stronger tactical focus on ball control, short passes and running down the clock.
 On the other hand, when the team is losing, at least one of the playmakers will more frequently play on the edge of the area to add depth to the attack.
 Steve Sampson (for the United States at the 1998 World Cup) and Guus Hiddink (for Australia at the 2006 World Cup) are two of the few coaches who have used this formation.
 Hiddink used the 3–3–3–1 formation for the Socceroos as well.